David Fleay Finds his Dream Job

 David’s journey with the Wirrpanda Foundation started through the ReSet Reintegration Program that works to support Aboriginal and Torres Strait Islanders for life after prison.
 Our team engage with clients daily, mapping out individual pathway plans and identifying their strengths and training needs to find sustainable employment opportunities.

 Once back in the community, David was guided by his mentor to attend the Fit 4 Work sessions on Thursday mornings at the Foundation.
 Supported by Shell, this is run as part of our Plan 2Day 4 2morrow, which empowers job seekers like David to improve their employability and work readiness.

 David had no idea his dream job was waiting for him when he began his Certificate II in Business Administration at the Wirrpanda Foundation.
 Through this program, run by Carey Training and the support of the Foundation’s Employment team he was placed with Veolia for work experience.

 When David reflected on this he said “I hadn’t done anything like this before.
 I used to be a plasterer where it was the same task day in day out but now working with Veolia there is so much more variety and you get to venture out and see a bunch of new things.”

 David’s workplace mentor at Veolia, Anja Bonnard said David has been an inspirational worker.

 “From day one David embraced every task that was given to him.
 As I know his backstory, I am so proud of the courage and passion he has for changing his path and for working hard to secure a position here at Veolia,” she said.

-This is more than just a job for David.
+But for David, this is more than just a job.

-“This job means security, a change of life, more experience and hopefully I can save up and one day buy a house,” David said.
+“This job means security, a change of life, more experience and hopefully I can save up and buy a house one day,” he said.

 To find out more about the programs that work to empower David and other Aboriginal and Torres Strait Islander job seekers visit the Employment section on our website.